 An American Depositary Receipt (ADR) is a deposit certificate, which is traded instead of foreign shares on US stock exchanges.
 Share price and dividend are noted in US dollars.
 ADRs facilitate trading in Lufthansa stock in the USA, since they allow investors, who may only buy shares in foreign companies listed on a US exchange, to acquire Lufthansa shares.
 Investors are entitled to the same dividend as ordinary shareholders.
 One ADR has the same value as a Lufthansa share.

 The annual get-together of shareholders in a joint stock company.
 It is also attended by the company's executive and supervisory boards.
 The AGM gives the shareholders an opportunity to exercise their rights: They select members for the supervisory board, vote on the distribution of profits, on the stewardship of the executive and supervisory boards, and amendments to the company statutes (capital increases, the issue of convertible bonds etc.) At companies with bearer shares, shareholders are notified and invited to the AGM by their depositary bank.
 Companies with registered shares have to invite their shareholders themselves, provided they are entered in the share register at a deadline of about six weeks prior to the AGM.

 A method of collating all incoming applications to buy shares to reduce the risk of issuing shares on the stock exchange at a price that does not conform with market developments.
 The actual issue price is decided during a bookbuilding phase on the basis of a price margin, which is calculated after talks with major investors.

-The right to purchase a specified amount of the underlying security within a specified period of time at an agreed price.
+The right to purchase a specific underlying security within a specified period of time at an agreed price.

-A measure of a company's financial and earnings potential.
-It is calculated as the difference between the inflow and outflow of cash and cash equivalents during the financial year.
+Measure of a company’s financial and earnings potential.
+It is calculated as the difference between the inflow and outflow of cash and cash equivalents generated from ongoing business activities during the financial year.

 A measure of asset creation.
 It is derived from cash flow and determines the shareholder value of a business unit - or net earnings after deduction of capital costs.